mossbanay/Psychology-3-4/Notes/U3AOS2.md

 #### Alzheimer's disease

-Alzheimer's disease is the most common form of dementia, with approximately 100,000 australians surffering each year.
+Alzheimer's disease is the most common form of dementia, with approximately 100,000 Australians suffering each year.
 In the early stages of Alzheimer's disease, the patient is likely to be able to live with minimal assistance, only experiencing moderate memory loss and confusion.
 As the disease progresses, cortical tissue in the brain degenerates and mental function drops.
 Both retrograde and anterograde amnesia can be observed, a distinguishing feature of Alzheimer's disease.

 The two major causes of damage in the brain in Alzheimer's disease are **amyloid plaques** and **neurofibrillary tangles**.